 Can websites and blogs be liable for copyright infringement?
 It depends.
 If the blog owner is copying other creators’ content verbatim (in whole or in part), depending on the facts at hand (perhaps there is a “fair use” defense), such copying would generally open the blog writer up to liability for copyright infringement.
 This can hold true even if the content is posted by other users of the website or blog.

-However, under the Digital Millennium Copyright Act, online services providers, blogs and websites can be shielded from copyright liability for other users’ posted content, if, among other things, the online service provider / website (1) has designated an agent to receive notifications of claimed infringement (also know as “takedown” notices) by registering contact information with the Copyright Office and by posting such information on the service provider’s website in a location accessible to the public and (2) promptly remove infringing material at the request of a the lawful copyright holder.
-This is known as the safe-harbor provisions.
+However, under the Digital Millennium Copyright Act, online services providers, blogs and websites can be shielded from copyright liability for other users’ posted content, if, among other things, the online service provider / website (1) has designated an agent to receive notifications of claimed infringement (also known as “takedown” notices) by registering contact information with the Copyright Office and by posting such information on the service provider’s website in a location accessible to the public and (2) promptly remove infringing material at the request of a the lawful copyright holder.
+These are known as safe-harbor provisions.
 See §512(c) of the Copyright Act.

-Once registered, the website is then listed on the Copyright Office’s Directory of Service Provider Agents for Notification of Claims of Infringement so that in the event of an infringement, you want to make it easy for the legitimate copyright holder to find the online service provider and know where to send a takedown notice.
+Once registered, the website is then listed on the Copyright Office’s Directory of Service Provider Agents for Notification of Claims of Infringement so that in the event of an infringement, you’ve made it easy for the legitimate copyright holder to find the online service provider and know where to send a takedown notice.

 If you have any questions about filing an agent registration or if you have questions about possibly infringing content or have received a takedown notice, you should contact an Internet Attorney.